Automattic/jetpack/readme.txt

 = Recent Changes =

-1. Added "Don't cache for logged in users" option.
+1. Added check for DONOTCACHEPAGE constant to avoid caching a page.
-2. Display file size stats on admin page.
-3. Clear the cache when profile page is updated.
+2. Clear the cache when profile page is updated.
-4. Don't cache post previews.
+3. Don't cache post previews.
-5. Added backslashes to rejected URI regex list.
+4. Added backslashes to rejected URI regex list.
-6. Fixed problems with posts and comments not refreshing.
+5. Fixed problems with posts and comments not refreshing.

 The static html files will be served to the vast majority of your users, but because a user's details are displayed in the comment form after they leave a comment those requests are handled by PHP.
 Static files are served to: